Mistakeyy/Twilight/README.md

 * **Next Phase** → Forces the game to jump to the next phase immediately (e.g., from Attack directly to Fortify).

-* **Skip To Player** → Select a specific player from the list and force the turn to jump directly to them.

 Player Management

 * **Eliminate** → Forcefully eliminate any player; they can no longer play, but their territories remain on the map.